Josh Jung Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.79 team ERA ranks third across all MLB pitching staffs.
+- The Mariners' 3.76 team ERA ranks second among all league pitching staffs.

-- Mariners pitchers combine to surrender 184 total home runs at a clip of 1.2 per game (to rank 11th in the league).
+- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (184 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.